 You can easily master this fun cinnamon swirling technique.
-The maple glaze is optional, but gives each short stack an amazing cinnamon roll meets maple donut flavor.
+The maple glaze is optional, but gives each short stack an amazing cinnamon roll meets maple bar flavor.

 Makes 14 pancakes